 Your dentist may recommend that you undergo a dental crown procedure for one of several reasons: you have a particularly weak tooth that needs to be held together or requires a bridge; you have a tooth that is extremely discoloured; or you wish to have a crown placed for cosmetic reasons.

-There are several types of crowns that can be used, including ceramic, porcelain, resin, and stainless steel (cosmetic crowns are usually made of porcelain or ceramic).
-Since, according to the American Dental Association (ADA), there are pros and cons for each type, you should have your dentist address your specific situation and make a recommendation on which is best for your tooth.
+There are several types of crowns that can be used, including ceramic, porcelain, resin, and stainless steel varieties (cosmetic crowns are usually made of porcelain or ceramic).
+As there are pros and cons for each type, according to the American Dental Association (ADA), you should have your dentist address your specific situation and make a recommendation on which type of crown is best for your tooth.

 When the permanent crown is ready, you will have your second visit.
 At this appointment, the temporary crown is removed, after which the dentist will position and fasten the new crown to the tooth with a special adhesive.

-Once your dental crown procedure is complete, it may take some getting used to before the permanent crown feels normal in your mouth; however, after a little time has passed, the crown should look, function, and feel like a regular tooth.
+Once your dental crown procedure is complete, it may take some getting used to the permanent crown before it feels normal in your mouth; however, after a little time has passed, the crown should look, function and feel like a regular tooth.
 If you have any questions about your crown after your procedure, be sure to talk to your dentist.